CS279-2017/VU-Marketplace/README.md

         *emits an event to all active_users telling them which listing has been removed
     2. or sends error
 7. make_transaction_request_response
+    1. emits 'transaction_request(transaction)' to the other user in the transaction
-    1. tells client that they've succesfully made a transaction_request
+        * tells client that they've succesfully made a transaction_request
     2. or sends error
-    * emits an event to the other user in the transaction requesting a response to the transaction request

 8. accept_transaction_request_response
     1. tells client their acceptance has been registered
-        * if successful emits an event to both users of the transaction that the transaction has started
+        * if successful emits 'transaction_started(transaction)' to both users
     2. or sends an error

 9. decline_transaction_request_response